Darra

 Educational attainment in Darra aligns closely with national averages, showing typical qualification patterns and performance metrics

-University qualification levels in Darra are at 26.3%, slightly below the Greater Brisbane average of 30.5%.
-Bachelor degrees are most prevalent at 18.7%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.1%).
-Vocational credentials are held by 30.7% of residents aged 15+, with advanced diplomas at 9.9% and certificates at 20.8%.
+University qualification levels in Darra are 26.3%, slightly below the Greater Brisbane average of 30.5%.
+Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.1%).
+Vocational credentials are prominent, with 30.7% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (20.8%).

-Educational participation is high, with 30.5% of residents currently enrolled in formal education.
-This includes 9.5% in primary education, 7.3% in secondary education, and 6.3% pursuing tertiary education.
+Educational participation is high at 30.5%, with 9.5% in primary education, 7.3% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education